stripe/stripe-go/salesforce_devtips.md

 ## Apex

+- You cannot exit gracefully out of apex early.
+There is no `exit 0`.
 - If `Apex CPU time limit exceeded` is encountered all DB operations are not committed.
 They are all wrapped into a transaction that is committed at the end of the Apex call.
 - You can't do a callout after a DML (DB) operation.
 TODO I may be getting the order of operations wrong here, look this up
 - You can't use variables in the `FROM` clause of a SOQL query `[...]`